pedrotorquato/newton-raphson-method/readme.md

-This is a simple algorithm that implements the Newton-Raphson method:
+This is a simple algorithm that implements the Newton-Raphson method in JavaScript language:

 is a root-finding algorithm which produces successively better approximations to the roots (or zeroes) of a real-valued function.